UnpredictablePrashant/SampleMicroserviceApplication/README.md

 First login into the repo.
 Make sure you are running this from linux.

+Note: I have found that it doesn't work with windows.
+(Need to checkout more, for now we will push images through the ubuntu and then we can work rest on windows)

 ```sh
 aws ecr-public get-login-password --region us-east-1 | sudo docker login --username AWS --password-stdin public.ecr.aws/s7f2n3x3
 ```